 - White-label service

-- Robust APIs & documentations, including code samples and sandboxes
+- Robust APIs & documentation, including code samples and sandboxes

 - Video content delivery via the Akamai CDN